It’s no secret that Kingston continues to be one of the hottest cities in the Hudson Valley.

-Under a mile away from the Kingston Stockade District and a stone’s throw away from Interstate 87, Kingston Village has an incredibly convenient location.
+Under a mile away from the Kingston Stockade District and a stone’s throw away from Interstate 87, Kingston Village has an incredibly convenient location in Ulster County.
 Plus, the complex has access to the O&W rail trail.
 Tenants of Kingston Village form a tight-knit community of long-term Hudson Valley residents.

 “And what we found about the village is there’s a lot of pride.
 It’s a lot of tried-and-true, born-and-raised folks who have been through the hard times in Kingston and are very proud to live there.
 Many of them teach in our local schools,” Brocker says.
 “I would say our strongest community currently exists in the village, and we’re excited to kind of bring it back and strengthen it even further.”

 Parts of Kingston Village fell into disrepair in the last few years, and Aker plans to restore those areas.

 “Kingston Waterfront is, I think, hard to debate as the crown jewel in terms of location and history.
 It’s right on the waterfront,” Brocker says.
 This complex sits along the Hudson River, not too far from where it meets the gorgeous Roundout Creek.
 Apartments with river-view vistas are on a dramatic slope near the Maritime Museum.